yusufozturk/plural/README.md

  - Kibana

- **Last step is configure ElasticSearch mappings for all indexes to not analyzed:**
+ **Last step is configure ElasticSearch mappings for all indexes to not be analyzed:**

        curl -XPUT localhost:9200/_template/template_1 -d '